pjhg14/ApartMate/README.md

 # ApartMate
-Database GUI system responcible for the management of investment properties and the persons inhabiting or repairing them
+Database GUI system responsible for the management of investment properties and the persons inhabiting or repairing them

 ## Known issues:
 -Issue page needs to be set up